-2 Working inside the vehicle, release the securing clips and drop the fusebox panel down from the facia.
+- 2 Working inside the vehicle, release the securing clips and drop the fusebox panel down from the facia. - 3 Remove the two bolts securing the bonnet release lever to the bracket under the facia (see illustration).

-3 Remove the two bolts securing the bonnet release lever to the bracket under the facia (see illustration).
+9.5 Disconnecting the bonnet release cable from the connector behind the front body panel

-9.5 Disconnecting the bonnet release cable from the connector behind the front body panel the cable from the connector (see illustration).6 Work around the engine compartment, and release the cable from any clips and brackets.7 Tie a length of string to the end of the cable in the engine compartment, then pull the cable through into the vehicle interior, noting its routing.8 Untie the string from the end of the cable, and leave it in position to aid refitting.
-Refitting
+- 4 Working in the engine compartment, locate the cable connecting plate, positioned behind the body front panel, above the radiator. - 5 Where applicable, remove the anti-squeal foam from the cable connector, then disconnect the cable from the connector (see illustration). - 6 Work around the engine compartment, and release the cable from any clips and brackets.
+7 Tie a length of string to the end of the cable in the engine compartment, then pull the cable through into the vehicle interior, noting - 8 Until the string from the end of the cable, and leave it in position to aid refitting.